mooch443/trex/docs/run.rst

 If you have more than 200 individuals and they are always in very close proximity to each other (or you get a lot of warnings), the tree-based matching method might be in trouble (combinatorically speaking).
 Consider changing your matching algorithm (``match_mode``) to ``approximate`` or ``hungarian``.
 These algorithms have down-sides to them, but they do scale better for many individuals.
 If you need something trustworthy: ``hungarian`` is the well-known Hungarian algorithm (https://en.wikipedia.org/wiki/Hungarian_algorithm)!

+When converting videos, :func:`meta_real_width` should always be specified unless you do not know the real-world dimensions of what you see.
+If not set, then all values will be in fictional units (``meta_real_width`` defaults to 30).

 Running TGrabs
 --------------